Rangers vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants' Alex Cobb (6-3) will make his 22nd start of the season.
+- Logan Webb (9-9) will take the mound for the Giants, his 25th start of the season.

-- Cobb has pitched five or more innings in three straight games and will look to extend that streak.
+- In 24 starts this season, he's earned a quality start in 16 of them.

+- Webb has three starts in a row of five innings or more.

-- He has finished six appearances without allowing an earned run in 21 chances this season.
+- He has finished two appearances without allowing an earned run in 24 chances this season.

 |Opponent